Shamalangi: Structure and Lakshana

 Shamalang is the 1st rāgam in the 10th chakra Disi.
 Its mnemonic name is Disi-Pa; the mnemonic phrase associated with it is sa ri gi mi pa dha na.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on notation and terms):

 Shamalangi's swaras are chathusruthi rishabham, sadharana gandharam, prati madhyamam, shuddha dhaivatham and shuddha nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (containing all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Jhankaradhwani, which is the 19th melakarta scale.

-Janya rāgams

-Shamalangi has a couple of minor janya rāgams (derived scales) associated with it (see List of janya rāgams).

-Compositions

-A few compositions set to Shamalangi rāgam are: